glowieframework/deploy/README.md

 ### Before initialization

-If you want to perform an action before your task runs, define the following method in your task file:
+If you want to perform an action before your task runs, define the following method in your tasks file:

 ```php
 public function init(string $task){